general-molecular-simulations/so3lr/README.md

 ## Command Line Interface (CLI)

-SO3LR provides a unified command line interface that leverages JAX-MD's performance optimization under the hood (detailed in the JAX-MD section below).
-This allows you to perform optimizations and MD simulations with simple commands.
+SO3LR provides a unified command-line interface that leverages the performance of JAX-MD under the hood (detailed in the JAX-MD section below).
+This allows you to perform geometry optimizations and MD simulations with simple commands.
 The CLI supports several key functionalities:

 - `so3lr opt`: Geometry optimization
 - `so3lr nvt`: NVT molecular dynamics
 - `so3lr npt`: NPT molecular dynamics
+- `so3lr nve`: NVE molecular dynamics
 - `so3lr eval`: Model evaluation on a dataset

 Each subcommand has its own set of options and can be run with `--help` to see all available parameters.